wn-doolittle/caliper-spec/caliper-impl-guide.md

 ## Metric Profiles

 TODO: Profiles are so amazing!
+Here's why: TODO

 A great way to think of a Metric Profile is by the questions it can help answer.
 For example the Reading Profile could help Instructors and researchers answer questions such as: